arnesongit/inputstream.ffmpegdirect-binaries/README.md

 - armv7 is for Linux on 32-Bit ARM platforms like Raspberry Pi 4B / Compute Module CM4 / LibreELEC 10 or 11 on RPi4
 - aarch64 is for Linux on 64-Bit ARM platforms like XBian for Raspberry Pi or LibreELEC 12 Alpha
 - x86_64 is for Linux on a 64-Bit Linux distribution for PC hardware.<br>
-  It's compiled for [Ubuntu 20.04.3 LTS](https://ubuntu.com/download/desktop).
-Other 64-Bit Linux versions will probably work.
+  It's compiled for [Ubuntu 22.04.3 LTS](https://ubuntu.com/download/desktop).
+Other 64-Bit Linux versions will probably work.<br>
+  The version for LibreELEC 10.0.4 is compiled on Ubuntu [20.04.6 LTS](https://ubuntu.com/download/desktop/thank-you?version=20.04.6&architecture=amd64), because it need older glibc libraries.

 I tested on following platforms: